JoeWoodworker

 A4: Harbor Freight has a venturi pump rated at 28.3" of mercury and 4.2 CFM for only $17.
 Could this be used for a vacuum press?

-I used that same venturi with a vacuum press for several years before I realized how inefficient it was.
-In May of 2005, I sent one out for lab testing (which cost a small fortune).
-The results were surprisingly disappointing.
+I have tried that same venturi with a vacuum press for several years before I realized how inefficient it was.
+In May of 2005, I sent one out for lab testing and the results were surprisingly disappointing.

 • Second, they only pulled between 1.75 and 2.05 CFM of vacuum flow.
 That's a loss co-efficient of 75 percent.

-• Lastly, there is absolutely no way to muffle the horrendous sound that these emit without further reducing its capability.
+• Lastly, there is absolutely no easy way to muffle the sound that these emit without further reducing its capability.

-I was hesitant to add this to the FAQ because I don't want to see anyone waste their money with the HF venturi.
-I know it may sound like I'm just trying to be "Joe Salesman" but honestly, the HF unit is not worth the savings over buying the new model venturi that's on the VeneerSupplies.com website.
+I was hesitant to add this to the FAQ but I don't want to see anyone waste their money with the HF venturi.
+I know it may sound like I'm just trying to be "Joe Salesman" but in my opinion the HF unit is not worth the savings over buying the new model venturi that's on the VeneerSupplies.com website.

 (Back to top)